How to offload unused apps on iPhone and free up storage

 How to offload apps on iPhone?

-You can manually offload individual apps or enable automatic offloading for unused apps.
+You can manually offload individual apps or enable automatic offloading for unused apps in iPhone settings.
 Let's take a look:

 1. Open Settings on your iPhone.